RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 * `Unifies Imperative and Reactive` - Inject the EventBus or the Vertx context for both Reactive and imperative development in the same application.
 * `Functions as a Service and Serverless` - Superfast startup and low memory utilization.
 With Quarkus, you can embrace this new world without having to change your programming language.
-* `Best of Breed Frameworks & Standards` - Eclipse Vert.x, Hibernate, RESTEasy, Apache Camel, Eclipse MicroProfile, Netty, Kubernetes, OpenShift, Jaeger, Prometheus, Apacke Kafka, Infinispan, and more.
+* `Best of Breed Frameworks & Standards` - CodeReady Workspaces Vert.x, Hibernate, RESTEasy, Apache Camel, CodeReady Workspaces MicroProfile, Netty, Kubernetes, OpenShift, Jaeger, Prometheus, Apacke Kafka, Infinispan, and more.